vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Providers.md

 ### How to Instantiate:

-This provider allows you to create both a **RegulaDocumentReaderScan** and a **RegulaDocumentReaderRFID** instance.
+=== "Android"

-The **RegulaDocumentReaderScan** requires a **DocumentReaderConfig** to initialize.
+    The **RegulaProvider** requires a **DocumentReaderConfig** to initialize.
 It can be done as follows.
 For more information, see [DocumentReaderConfig](./DocumentReader_Index.html#Configure).

-=== "Android"

     ```kotlin
-    //TODO:
+    val regulaDocumentRfidProvider = RegulaProvider.getInstance(
+        DocumentReaderConfig(
+            multipageProcessing = true,
+            databaseId = "Passports"
+        )
+    )
     ```

 === "iOS"

+    This provider allows you to create both a **RegulaDocumentReaderScan** and a **RegulaDocumentReaderRFID** instance.

+    The **RegulaDocumentReaderScan** requires a **DocumentReaderConfig** to initialize.
+It can be done as follows.
+For more information, see [DocumentReaderConfig](./DocumentReader_Index.html#Configure).

     ``` swift
-    var documentReaderConfig = DocumentReaderConfig(multipageProcessing: false, databaseID: "Full_id_passport", checkHologram: false)
+    var documentReaderConfig = DocumentReaderConfig(multipageProcessing: false, databaseID: "Passports", checkHologram: false)

     RegulaDocumentReaderScan(config: documentReaderConfig)
     ```

     The **RegulaDocumentReaderRFID** has no initialization requirements and can be instantiated as follows:

-=== "Android"

-    ```kotlin
-    //TODO:
-    ```

-=== "iOS"

     ``` swift
     RegulaDocumentReaderRFID()

     ```

 ### How to Use:

+=== "Android"

-Once both providers are initialized, simply pass them as parameters to the Enrolment initialization as shown below.
+    After initializing the provider, simply pass it as a parameter to the Enrolment initialization as shown below.
 For more information on initializing, see [Enrolment](../../index.html#how-to-initialize-the-sdk).

-=== "Android"

     ```kotlin
-    //TODO:
+    val context = ...
+    val enrolmentConfig = ...
+    val callback = ...
+    val regulaDocumentRfidProvider = RegulaProvider.getInstance(
+        DocumentReaderConfig(
+            multipageProcessing = true,
+            databaseId = "Passports"
+        )
+    )

+    Enrolment.initialize(
+        context = context,
+        enrolmentConfig = enrolmentConfig,
+        documentReaderProvider = regulaDocumentRfidProvider,
+        rfidReaderProvider = regulaDocumentRfidProvider,
+        callbackcallback
+    )
     ```

 === "iOS"

+    Once both providers are initialized, simply pass them as parameters to the Enrolment initialization as shown below.
+For more information on initializing, see [Enrolment](../../index.html#how-to-initialize-the-sdk).

     ``` swift
-    var documentReaderConfig = DocumentReaderConfig(multipageProcessing: false, databaseID: "Full_id_passport", checkHologram: false)
+    var documentReaderConfig = DocumentReaderConfig(multipageProcessing: false, databaseID: "Passports", checkHologram: false)

     var regulaDocumentReaderScan = RegulaDocumentReaderScan(config: documentReaderConfig)
     var regulaDocumentReaderRFID = RegulaDocumentReaderRFID()